ScribeAegis/ScribeAegis/README.md

 <div align="center">
   <h3>🤝 Collaboration & Sponsorship</h3>
   <p>
-    If you need help with a project I do sometimes contribute to open source projects.. but generally only have time to give advice.
-I am sorry I couldn't help more.
+    If you need help with a project I do sometimes contribute to open source projects.. but generally only have time to give advice, sorry I couldn't help more.
   </p>
 </div>